 We also purchase paid advertisements on search engines in order to attract users to our customer acquisition websites.
 We typically pay a search engine for prominent placement of our name and website when certain specific terms are searched on the search engine, regardless of the unpaid search result listings.
 In some circumstances, the prominence of the placement of our name and website is determined by a combination of factors, including the amount we are willing to pay and algorithms designed to determine the relevance of our paid advertisement to a particular search term.
 We bid against our competitors and others for the display of these paid search engine advertisements.
-If there is increased competition for the display of paid advertisements in response to search terms related to our business, our advertisements, either of which could harm our business, operating results and financial condition.
+If there is increased competition for the display of paid advertisements in response to search terms related to our business, our advertising expenses could rise significantly or we could reduce or discontinue our paid search advertisements, either of which could harm our business, operating results and financial condition.